 At the heart of PepsiCo is Performance with Purpose – our goal to deliver top-tier financial performance while creating sustainable growth and shareholder value.
 In practice, Performance with Purpose means providing a wide range of foods and beverages from treats to healthy eats; finding innovative ways to minimize our impact on the environment and reduce our operating costs; providing a safe and inclusive workplace for our employees globally; and respecting, supporting and investing in the local communities where we operate.
 For more information, For more information, please visit www.pepsico.com.

 PepsiCo entered India in 1989 and in a short period, has grown into one of the largest MNC food and beverage businesses in the country.
 PepsiCo’s growth in India has been guided by “Performance with Purpose”, its goal to deliver top-tier financial performance while creating sustainable growth and shareholder value.

 Model partnership with over 24,000 farmers: PepsiCo India has pioneered and established a model of partnership with farmers and now works with over 24,000 happy farmers across nine states.
 More than 45 percent of these are small and marginal farmers with a land holding of one acre or less.
 PepsiCo provides 360-degree support to the farmer through assured buy back of their produce at pre-agreed prices, quality seeds, extension services, disease control packages, bank loans, weather insurance, and the latest technological practices.
 The association with PepsiCo India has not only raised the incomes of small and marginal farmers, but also their social standing.

-Care for the environment: PepsiCo India is now focused on reducing its carbon footprint.
+Care for the environment: PepsiCo India is focused on reducing its carbon footprint.
 In 2015, PepsiCo’s India’s Food and Beverage plants had a 78% and 41% share from renewable energy sources, respectively such as bio mass and rice husk boilers and wind turbines.
 Initiatives such as reduction in use of chemicals, eco-friendly packaging initiatives and efficient waste management help reduce load on the environment.
-PepsiCo in partnership with the NGO Exnora and local municipalities has also been working on a unique waste collection and treatment program called ‘Waste-to-Wealth’.
+PepsiCo in partnership with the NGO Exnora and local municipalities has also been working on a unique waste collection and treatment model programme called ‘Waste-to-Wealth’.
 The award winning programme has positively impacted more than 5,00,000 people.

 Exemplary employment practices: PepsiCo India provides direct and indirect employment to almost 2,00,000 people.
 The company believes in providing employment and growth opportunities to local talent.
 Its ‘College of Leadership’, ensures early identification of talent, and employees’ focused development through critical experiences.
 PepsiCo firmly believes that encouraging diversity means encouraging policies and systems that respect people’s special needs.
 Not only does PepsiCo have a vibrant and diverse workforce, it takes the utmost care to make dynamic business leaders of its employees and foster their career and personal growth through differentiated experiences and a robust leadership development model.